Quadrifolium/TFinMedia/en-GB/20140523 当代歌坛(Modern Music Field) Part 4.md

 Sometimes I would selfishly hope you not to grow up.
 5. Among so many comments, can you see me?
 I was just an insignificant one among them, right?
 6. All posts watched again.
 Huge changes in these two years.
-7. Ai, being on the Hot Weibo Chart brought troubles, I saw some aunties are worrying.
+7. Ai, being on the "Hot Weibo Posts Chart" brought troubles, I saw some aunties are worrying.
 As grown-ups, there's someone who didn't know what they are saying, just keep scolding.
 Do you know them?
 Even though you knew a little, those were mostly rumours.